A Blanket of Snow on the Garden…Is That Good?

 What type of winter weather is bad for vegetable crops?

-You would have thought that snow would have been the worse winter weather for plants but in actuality, it’s the freezing temperatures.
+You would have thought that snow would have been the worst winter weather for plants but in actuality, it’s the freezing temperatures.

 Crops may get hurt but can for the most part make a full recovery.